BALD-rust/sharp-memory-display/README.md

 // Create display
-let mut disp = MemoryDisplay::new(spi, cs, disp)
+let mut disp = MemoryDisplay::new(spi, cs, disp) disp.enable();
+disp.clear();
 ```

 Please note the maximum supported SPI baud rate for your display.
 You can find it in the corresponding [datasheet](https://www.sharpsde.com/products/displays/memory-lcd/).

+You can now use the display as a `DrawTarget`.
+To write the changes to the screen, you must invoke the `flush_buffer` function.
+Please see the documentation for notes on usage.

 **Note:** You must specify your display via `features`.
 Supported display models currently are:
  - `ls027b7dh01` (tested)